-Examples of contracts that typically meet the criteria for application of these Rules, if the contract is for personal or household goods or services and has an arbitration provision, include, but are not limited to the following:
+Examples of contracts that typically meet the criteria for application of these Rules, if the contract is for personal or household goods or services and has an arbitration provision providing for non-binding arbitration by the AAA under its Non-Binding Consumer Arbitration Rules, include, but are not limited to the following:

-- Credit card agreements
+- credit card agreements,

-- Telecommunications (cell phone, ISP, cable TV) agreements
+- telecommunications (cell phone, ISP, cable TV) agreements,

-- Leases (residential, automobile)
+- leases (residential, automobile),

-- Automobile and manufactured home purchase contracts
+- automobile and manufactured home purchase contracts,

-- Finance agreements (car loans, mortgages, bank accounts)
+- finance agreements (car loans, mortgages, bank accounts),

-- Home inspection contracts
+- home inspection contracts,

-- Pest control services
+- pest control services,

-- Moving and storage contracts
+- moving and storage contracts,

-- Warranties (home, automobile, product)
+- warranties (home, automobile, product),

-- Legal funding
+- legal funding,

-- Health and fitness club membership agreements
+- health and fitness club membership agreements,

-- Travel services

-- Insurance policies
+- travel services.

-- Private school enrollment agreements
+- insurance policies, - private school enrollment agreements.

-Examples of contracts that typically do not meet the criteria for application of these Rules, should the contract contain an arbitration provision, include, but are not limited to the following:
+Examples of contracts that typically do not meet the criteria for application of these Rules, should the contract contain an arbitration provision providing for non-binding arbitration by the AAA under its Non-Binding Consumer Arbitration Rules, include, but are not limited to the following:

-- Home construction and remodeling contracts - Real estate purchase and sale agreements - Condominium or homeowner association by-laws - Business insurance policies (including crop insurance) - Commercial loan and lease agreements - Commercial guaranty agreements - (b) When parties agree to arbitrate under these Rules, or when they provide for arbitration by the AAA and an arbitration is initiated under these Rules, they thereby authorize the AAA to administer the arbitration.
+- home construction and remodeling contracts, - real estate purchase and sale agreements, - condominium or homeowner association by-laws, - business insurance policies (including crop insurance), - · commercial loan and lease agreements, - commercial guaranty agreements. - (c) When parties agree to arbitrate under these Rules, or when they provide for arbitration by the AAA and an arbitration is initiated under these Rules, they thereby authorize the AAA to administer the arbitration.
 The authority and duties of the AAA are prescribed in the agreement of the parties and in these Rules and may be carried out through such of the AAA's representatives as it may direct.
 The AAA may, in its discretion, assign the administration of an arbitration to any of its offices.
-Arbitrations administered under these Rules shall only be administered by the AAA or by an individual or organization authorized by the AAA to do so. - (c) The consumer and the business may agree to change these Rules.
+Arbitrations administered under these Rules shall only be administered by the AAA or by an individual or organization authorized by the AAA to do so. - (d) The consumer and the business may agree to change these Rules.
 If they agree to change the Rules, they must agree in writing.
-If the consumer and the business want to change these Rules after the appointment of the arbitrator, any changes may be made only with the approval of the arbitrator. - (d) The AAA administers consumer disputes that meet the due process standards contained in the Consumer Due Process Protocol and the Consumer Arbitration Rules.
+If the consumer and the business wish to change these Rules after the appointment of the arbitrator, any changes may be made only with the approval of the arbitrator. - (e) The AAA administers consumer disputes arising from non-binding consumer arbitration agreements that meet the due process standards contained in the Consumer Due Process Protocol and the Non-Binding Consumer Arbitration Rules.
 The AAA will accept cases after the AAA reviews the parties' arbitration agreement and if the AAA determines the agreement substantially and materially complies with the due process standards of these Rules and the Consumer Due Process Protocol.
-Should the AAA decline to administer an arbitration, either party may choose to submit its dispute to the appropriate court for resolution.
+Should the AAA decline to administer a non-binding arbitration, either party may choose to submit its dispute to the appropriate court for resolution. - (f) Where no disclosed claims or counterclaims exceed \$25,000, the dispute shall be resolved by the submission of documents only/desk arbitration (see R-29 and the Procedures for the Resolution of Disputes through Document Submission below).
+Any party, however, may ask for a hearing.
+The arbitrator also may decide that a hearing is necessary.